hmcts/prl-e2e-tests/README.md

 ### Test Tagging Guidelines

-We use the following test tags to categorize and manage our test suite:
+We use the following test tags to categorise and manage our test suite:

 - `@nightly`: For tests to be included in the nightly pipeline.
 - `@smoke`: For tests to be included in the master pipeline.
 - `@regression`: For tests that should only be run as part of major regression testing (e.g., releases or significant changes).
-- `@accessibility`: For tests utilizing axe-core to check accessibility.
+- `@accessibility`: For tests utilising axe-core to check accessibility.
 - `@errorMessage`: For tests that trigger and verify error messages.